Program of Study

 Fred Hutchinson Cancer Research Center

 Fred Hutchinson Cancer Research Center's world-renowned research laboratories are located close by Lake Union and near downtown Seattle.
-A shuttle service provides free and convenient access between UW and FHCRC daily.
+A shuttle service provides free and convenient access between UW and Fred Hutch daily.

-Eleven departments at the UW and five divisions at the FHCRC participate in the MCB program.
+Eleven departments at the UW and 5 divisions at Fred Hutch participate in the MCB program.

 Program Goals and Philosophy